-“The systems have been designed and developed by The Captioning Studio and are really fast – so much so that for an event we captioned in the UK from Adelaide recently a theatre patron asked to meet the captioner and was very surprised to learn they were on the other side of the world.”
+“The systems have been designed and developed by The Captioning Studio and are extremely fast – so much so that for an event we captioned in the UK from Adelaide recently a theatre patron asked to meet the captioner and was very surprised to learn they were on the other side of the world.”

-For The Captioning Studio however, there are honours more prestigious than the awards bestowed upon them.
+For The Captioning Studio, however, there are honours more prestigious than the awards bestowed upon them.
 Alex French has a number of moments he picks out as truly rewarding in their career so far.

 “The best example is a text message Nari received on Christmas Day.
-It was from a student who had struggled all the way through her whole school life.
-She was in University doing her first year and she wrote to say thank you so much for what your staff have done for me this year,” French explains.
+It was from a student who had struggled all the way through her school life.
+She was at University doing her first year and she wrote to say thank you so much for what your staff have done for me this year,” French explains.

-“The most rewarding thing is seeing somebody going and doing something amazing that we all enjoy and take for granted, like going to the theatre.
+“The most rewarding thing is seeing somebody going and doing something that we all enjoy and take for granted, like going to the theatre.
 Going to an event.
 That’s the most rewarding thing.”

 (taken from The Lead)